The Most Popular Spices in the World

 How Popular Is It?

-Garlic production is staggering: 29 million tons annually (projected to 36 million by 2026).
+Garlic production is staggering: 29 million tons annually (projected to reach chile peppers' current volume of 36 million by 2026).
 China dominates with ~23 million tons (80% of global supply).
-In trade, China alone exports over 1.7 million tons of garlic each year, more than half of the world’s international supply.
-Garlic powder and granulated garlic are staples for the food industry, making garlic the second most produced and consumed spice ingredient on earth.
+While most is consumed domestically, China still exports about 1.7 million tons annually, which is over half of all garlic traded internationally.
+Clearly, garlic is absurdly popular in China (the country consumes ~15kg per person annually—that's about 33 pounds!), but the rest of the world loves it too.
+Garlic powder, garlic flakes, and granulated garlic are all staples for the global food industry, making it the second most produced and consumed spice on earth.

 Why Is It So Popular?

 Garlic’s pungent, savory bite is unmatched.
-It deepens flavors in virtually every cuisine—Italian pasta sauces, Indian dals, Chinese stir-fries, Middle Eastern dips, Latin American sofritos.
-It can be roasted sweet, sautéed sharp, or dried into powders.
-Beyond cooking, garlic’s reputation as a health booster (antibacterial, heart health, immunity) sustains its popularity.
-Few ingredients travel so seamlessly between rustic kitchens, gourmet restaurants, and dietary supplements.
+It deepens flavors in virtually every cuisine—Latin American sofritos, Italian pasta sauces, Middle Eastern dips, Indian dals, Chinese stir-fries.
+It can be roasted sweet, sautéed sharp, or dehydrated into flakes, granules, and fine powders.
+Beyond cooking, garlic’s reputation as a health booster sustains its popularity (antibacterial, heart health, immunity, and so on).
+Few ingredients travel so seamlessly between home kitchens, gourmet restaurants, and supplement shops worldwide.

 Learn more about garlic.